g-piras/HTML-Project/README/readme-DEPRECATED.md

-# ESPORTS - `Group-01`
+# Esports-01

-## PROJECT INTRODUCTION AND DESCRIPTION
+## Final target

-Create an website with various areas that display information about an Esports league, its tournaments, teams and players
+Create a website with various areas that display information about an Esports league, its tournaments, teams and players

 #

+## Requirements

 **_Structure and behavior_**

 Create a website about an Esports league